 HOW TO SET lens FILTERS

-There are different ways to attach the photography filters to our lenses so they can fulfill the desired function.
+There are different ways to attach filters to our lenses to fulfill desired functions.

 ATTACHMENT OF PHOTOGRAPHY FILTERS

-- Square and Rectangular photography filters/filter holder system: These filters with square or rectangular shape will be attached to the lens either through an adapter known as filter holder and an adapter ring or by attaching the filter holder directly to the lens.
+- Square and Rectangular photography filters/filter holder system: These square or rectangular shaped filters attach to the lenses either through an adapter ring or filter holder.

 |CIRCULAR FILTER||SQUARE FILTER|